foo-software/website-performance-monitoring/README.md

-# Example Automatic Lighthouse Continuous Delivery Foo API Integration
+# Example Lighthouse Audit in a Continuous Delivery Pipeline

-Coming soon...
+A simple example of a Foo API triggered Lighthouse audit in a continuous delivery pipeline.

 ## Install